Melto007/live-class-project2/Readme.md

 - Skills gained in this project
     - Learned to use linear gradient and background url in css
-    - Learned to use chained selector
+    - Learned to use child selector

 # Time taken to complete this project
     - 1 hour